 - Six different types of alimony may be agreed to or ordered: temporary, rehabilitative, bridge-the-gap, permanent periodic, lump sum and durational alimony.

 If you have an order for spousal support and are not getting paid, the other party may also owe you attorney’s fees for your efforts to enforce your rights.
-Call Emerson Law for a free consultation on alimony enforcement.
+Call Emerson & Valentine, P.A. for a free consultation on alimony enforcement.

 Contact us for a Consultation from a Dedicated Alimony Attorney!

-At Emerson Law, we will take the time to thoroughly evaluate your unique situation and offer guidance and advocacy on alimony.
-Please contact Emerson Law for a brief free consultation focused on your needs with one of our experienced alimony lawyers.
+At Emerson & Valentine, P.A., we will take the time to thoroughly evaluate your unique situation and offer guidance and advocacy on alimony.
+Please contact Emerson & Valentine, P.A. for a brief free consultation focused on your needs with one of our experienced alimony lawyers.